BusinessCentralApps/GenerateBcNuGet/README.md

 ## Prerequisites

+You need to have a direct download URL to the apps you want to create BcNuGet packages for.
+For testing purposes, you can use this URL: `https://github.com/microsoft/bcsamples-bingmaps.pte/releases/download/6.0.0/bcsamples-bingmaps.pte-main-Apps-5.1.23.0.zip`, which points to a release in the public BingMaps.PTE repository.
+The URL can contain a SAS token if private.

 You need a NuGet Server where you can place your BcNuGet packages.
 Thìs tool supports 3 options:
 1. nuget.org (public only)
 2. GitHub (private only)